tabs in the Banj'r collection are in both Adobe

 viewer.
 The viewer is available free from the Tabledit website.

-The easiest way to download is to left click on the file link,
+The easiest way to open the tab file is to left click on the

 of the most useful features of TEFView is that it is virtually